-Under the guidance of a high-performing school leader and Graduate Education faculty member, the student engages in a 150-hour leadership practicum employing all ten of the Florida Principal Leadership Standards.
-Within the practicum, the student must successfully complete three applied school improvement projects (modules) that impact (1) the school curriculum and instructional programs; (2) student achievement; and (3) the school's role within the community.
-The student is responsible for arranging his or her practicum setting and preceptor, and must satisfy all University and practicum setting requirements.
-Grading is pass/fail.
+Under the guidance of a high-performing school/district leader (principal/assistant principal/district supervisor) and graduate education faculty member, the student will engage in a 150 hour leadership practicum employing all ten of the Florida Principal Leadership Standards.
+Within the practicum, the student must successfully complete three applied school improvement assignments that impact: (1) the school curriculum and instructional programs; (2) student achievement; and (3) the school's role within the community.
+The student is responsible for arranging his or her practicum setting, high-performing mentor and must satisfy all University and practicum setting requirements.
+There is a field experience required for the student to acquire practical experiences in applying course content and is built into course assignments.

-EDU 688 Public-School Financial and Facilities Management
+EDU 688 - Public-School Financial and Facilities Management